Enjoying our puzzle hints?

 Several words in today's puzzle have multiple meanings or obscure definitions that can throw you off.
 Here's what each one means in the context of this Connections grid.

-Why it's tricky: Could be confused with other notable individuals or words
+Why it's tricky: Could be mistaken for other notable individuals with the same surname

 Connections #988 explained